 Photos spread in ‘Hello’ magazine, 2008

 Project Heroes began with a magazine spread in an airport in late 2008.
 Alberta artists Susan Abma and Shairl Honey were sitting in an airport on their way home from a portrait convention when they opened up ‘Hello’ magazine and saw the photo spread of 100 fallen soldiers who had died to date.
 They were struck by the loss of life and felt that painting their portraits was a way to give back.
-Recognizing that this was a large undertaking they told friend and fellow artist Cindy Revell about their desire to paint the soldiers’ portraits.
+Recognizing the scale of this undertaking they asked fellow artist Cindy Revell to join them.
 Equally touched by the loss of these young lives Cindy agreed and the three artists began planning what would soon become Project Heroes®.

 The Artists and Founders

 Shairl Honey is an artistic adventurer who has painted her way around Canada, the US, and Europe.
 She has participated in numerous solo and group shows and her portraits, landscapes, and animal paintings are in collections throughout Canada, England, and France.

 Susan Abma has painted corporate, government, and celebrity portraits.
 When possible she prefers to paint from life so she spends much of the winter doing still life paintings and during warmer months she spends more time outdoors doing landscape paintings.
 Her work has been shown in numerous solo and group shows and is in government, corporate and private collections across Canada and in the U.S.

 Cindy Revell is a full time award winning illustrator, Governor General nominee and contemporary oil painter.
 Her work is published throughout North America on billboards, wine bottles, packaging, public art, and in numerous books and magazines.
 Cindy’s oil paintings have been exhibited across Canada and the US and can be seen at Lando Gallery and Candler Gallery.